Evidence (2012 film): Development

-Askins began developing Evidence in January 2010 after viewing Paranormal Activity and began shooting the film in April of the same year.
+Askins began developing Evidence in January 2010 after viewing Paranormal Activity, and began shooting the film in April of the same year.
 The film was shot in chronological order and the production cost $12,000 to make in its entirety.

 Reception

 Critical reception for Evidence has been mixed to negative, with Bloody Disgusting saying it "[failed] to scare".
 Shock Till You Drop panned the film overall, calling it a "good effort" but criticized the film's shift in tone.
-In contrast, Dread Central gave a more positive review, giving it 3 1/2 out of 5 blades and praising the film's shift.
+In contrast, Dread Central gave a more positive review, giving it 3 1/2 out of five blades and praising the film's shift.
 JoBlo's Arrow in the Head reviewer Matt Withers wrote that he "kinda dug it" but that "a couple of effective scares and some solid visuals aren't enough to make up for a story that makes little attempt to explain itself and drags far too often to be considered truly successful".

-Sequel

-According to Ryan McCoy on a couple of interviews, a sequel is currently in the works.
-It is said to be both a prequel and a sequel.